snowzach/doods2/README.md

 - pytorch - PyTorch based models like yolo
 - deepstack - Deepstack models suppor
 - tensorflow2 - DISABLED - The libraries required were huge (2.2GB) and it was too slow to be ussful for the time being.

+## Other Options
+- labelsStartFromZero: true - The labels file starts from index zero instead of 1 like most labels.

 ## Tensorflow Lite - .tflite
 Just download the file, make it available to dudes and put the path to the tflite model file